 the desert filled with old slot machines?
 A Slot Machine Graveyard, where broken and elderly ones go to die?

 The first time I encountered slot machines was in 1980 in Reno.
-Today’s slot machines are different.
+Today's slot machines are different.
 For one thing it seems they no longer take coins or tokens.
-No, they take credit and DEBIT cards, though it's hard to imagine that anyone, even in Las Vegas, is dumb enough to put a debit card in a slot machine...What am I saying?
-OF COURSE there are people dumb enough to do that!
-Some of them also take bills, and—for your convenience—you can buy bar-coded "tickets" from the cashiers to insert into them.
+No, they take credit and DEBIT cards, though it's hard to imagine that anyone, even in Las Vegas, is dumb enough to put a debit card in a slot machine.
+(What am I saying?
+Of course there are people dumb enough to do that.)
+Some slot machines also take bills, but -purely for your convenience, of course-you can buy bar-coded "tickets" from the cashiers to insert into them.

 In the old days, a significant part of the "draw" of a bank of slot machines was the noise coins made falling into the tray at the bottom: the whirring of the wheels was periodically interrupted broken by the crashing and jangling announcing that someone had "won" (and therefore was in a position to feed it all back in again).
 That's gone, along with the expense and trouble of handling coins for the casinos.

 The solution to the "announcement" issue in

 the newer, presumably more efficient, slot machines is innumerable flashing

 makers.
 Every one of the hundreds upon hundreds of slot machines on a

 casino floor is generating loud noises all the time, not just when someone wins, and whether someone is sitting at

 it or not...the cacophony is beyond belief, far worse than the dinging and